 Americans make up the greatest number of trophy hunters travelling to Africa for the kills and while trophy hunters promulgate the notion that without them there would be no money for conservation, in truth, there is no evidence to support that.
 However, there is growing scientific evidence that legal sport-hunting actually reduces the overall chance that these species can continue to survive in the wild.
 Legalized hunting falsely suggests that funds are being used to ensure the protection of wild populations and that the variety of species are recovering.

+New York is the largest port in the nation for these trophy imports.
 In New York, more than 150,000 trophy hunted animals have been imported from Africa from 2005 to 2014, including 1,130 elephant trophies and an additional 84 tusks; 1,541 lions, 1,169 leopards, 110 white rhinos in recent years.

+Connecticut also does not have clean hands when it comes to Africa’s Big 5.
 From 2005-2015, 59 trophy hunting permits were issued to Connecticut residents by the U.S. Fish and Wildlife Service so people could hunt and kill leopards.
 Six additional permits were provided to CT residents to kill African elephants in Botswana, Tanzania and Zimbabwe.
 Connecticut residents killed 39 lions and one giraffe and imported their trophies between 2005-2016, .
 The CT communities that have been issued the most permits for trophy hunting are Greenwich, North Haven, Norwalk, Berlin, Stamford, Westport, Weston, Easton, Southington, Middletown.